Winter Snow and Ice Management

 Regrettably, in extreme winter conditions, mailboxes can be damaged during snow removal because they are installed close to the road in the highway right-of-way as a courtesy to the US Postal Service.
 In most cases, damage to mailboxes is a result of the force of snow coming off a plow's blade.
-This scenario is dependent on weather conditions, amount of snowfall, and weight of the snow.
+This scenario is dependent on weather conditions, the amount of snowfall, and the weight of the snow.

 At times, a Town or private contractor plow will accidentally hit and damage a mailbox.
 This is an unfortunate consequence of snow removal with heavy equipment in challenging weather conditions.

 How can you determine how your mailbox was damaged?
 Typically, if a mailbox is pushed over and has no impact marks, it was probably knocked over by the force of snow coming off a plow's blade.
 If the mailbox or post shows evidence of an impact, it may have been struck by a Town or private contractor plow blade or a passing vehicle.
 The angle at which a mailbox has fallen also helps to determine the source of damage.

 If a Town of Penfield plow directly hits and damages a mailbox, the Town will replace the mailbox with a standard-issue silver metal box and a single 4x4 post.
 If you believe this has happened to your mailbox, please contact DPW.

 If a mailbox is damaged from snow coming off a plow blade, the Town will not replace the mailbox.
 If a private contractor plows your driveway, we recommend that you learn their policies regarding damage to your (or your neighbor's) property caused by their operators or equipment.

 Submit a Service Request:

 Sharing the winter roads with plows means taking care to give them the proper considerations to do their job.
 Please follow these guidelines to keep everyone safe on our roadways: